 Melt butter and add enough flour to make a reasonably thick roux (enough to absorb all the butter).
 Add milk and parmesan cheese.
 Add egg to thicken sauce, but don’t boil.
 Remove from heat.

-In a well-greased 9×13” casserole dish, layer 6 slices toast, followed by a layer of shredded chicken.
-Cover in sauce and top with cheese.
-Broil for about 5 minutes or until bubbly.
-Top with bacon.
+In a well-greased 9×13” casserole dish, layer 6 slices toast, followed by a layer of shredded turkey (or chicken).
+Cover in sauce and top with cheese and bacon.
+Bake at 350* for about 15 minutes or until bubbly.